Kent Bergersen: Coaching career

 In 2003 Bergersen stepped down from professional football and joined the Third Division side Drøbak-Frogn as a player-coach.
 After the 2003-season, Bergersen retired and continued as head coach of Drøbak-Frogn for the next two seasons, before joining second-tier club Bodø/Glimt in 2005 along with club legend Erik Hoftun and securing promotion and comeback to Tippeligaen in 2007.

 Later it was announced before the 2008 season that he was going to sign for Lyn first as assistant to Henning Berg later however he was promoted to head-coach as Berg was sacked after a string of poor results.
 In 2009 after much public dispute he too left the club due to poor results as well as the club descending into financial chaos and an abyss from which it would take years to recover.

 In the run-up to the 2010 season he was offered a position as assistant coach under Kjetil Rekdal at Aalesund which he accepted, something the players at the club was hugely positive towards as many of them had played under him in previous clubs.
 Throughout his spell at Aalesund he has won praise for his ability to develop players' individual skills.
 He is signed with Aalesund through the 2013 season.

-On 10 December 2020 it was announced he was appointed as assistant manager to the Norwegian national football team.
+On 10 December 2020 it was announced he was appointed as assistant manager to the Norway national football team.